 How Does Group Therapy Treat Addiction?

 For a group therapy session, clients come together to talk through their experiences and challenges in a clinically supervised setting.
 The groups regularly meet for one or two hours each week, creating trust and familiarity with the process and your fellow group members.
 The therapist leading the group may suggest a topic for the session or ask participants to volunteer a topic of interest.
 By sharing and discussing with each other, people feel heard and valued.

 Cognitive behavioral therapy (CBT) targets the thought patterns that shape actions as a result of stress, trauma, depression, or anxiety.
 Though it is normal for thoughts to sometimes focus on the potential negatives of a given situation, it is the feelings of distress and the detrimental thought patterns that are targeted by CBT.

 At Pacific Sands Recovery Center, we know that addiction and the negative thoughts that accompany substance use are hard cycles to break.
-Our treatment team is well-practiced in CBT, as it has proven to be helpful for many clients looking to live sober and productive lives.
+Our Orange County treatment team is well-practiced in cognitive behavioral therapy, as it has proven to be helpful for many clients looking to live sober and productive lives.

 Cognitive behavioral therapy addresses the thoughts, feelings, and actions that influence a person’s negative reactions to certain triggering events.
 This results in a holistic approach that is especially effective for clients who are dealing with addiction and substance use.
 In CBT, the therapist works one-on-one with a client to identify the negative thinking patterns that are leading to feelings of distress, and creates ways to replace those negative thoughts with positive ones.

 The process occurs in four steps: identifying, teaching, reinforcing, and practicing.
-CBT helps patients overcome drug addiction and alcoholism by:
+CBT helps clients overcome drug addiction and alcoholism by: